microsoft/rats/rats-processors/docs/notebooks/002_lr_using_sklearn.md

 )
 ```

-join predictions with labels to see how well the model did.
+Group logits by true label to see how the model is performing:

 ```python